 In addition to the skin lesions, patients with urticarial vasculitis may also develop systemic symptoms including photosensitivity, swollen lymph nodes, joint pain (50%), fever, abdominal pain (20%), difficulty breathing, and lung and kidney problems.

-Skin biopsy may be performed to confirm urticarial vasculitis.
+A skin biopsy may be performed to confirm urticarial vasculitis.
 Microscopic findings of early lesions include a neutrophil leukocytoclastic vasculitis, in which there is damage to small vessels in the middle layers of the skin (dermis).
 In later lesions, a lymphocytic vasculitis may be seen.

 Further investigation may find associated diseases.
-Laboratory studies may include the renal function and immunological status.
+Laboratory studies may include renal function and immunological status.
 A chest x-ray should be performed in patients with hypocomplementaemia and breathing problems.

 Patients with normocomplementaemic urticarial vasculitis usually have minimal or no systemic involvement and lesions often resolve on their own over time.

 Treatment is based on the systemic effects of the disease and the extent of cutaneous involvement.
 Antihistamines or non-steroidal anti-inflammatory drugs (NSAIDs) may be used to relieve symptoms.

 Treatments that may be used in the long-term control of severe urticarial vasculitis that may be associated with systemic symptoms include: